 Once initiated into the honor society, membership and its benefits are life-long.
 Perhaps the most important benefit for the majority of students is national and regional conferences that bring together faculty, students, and outstanding historians from across the spectrum of historical inquiry.
 These conferences offer students the enriching experience of sharing their work in a supportive atmosphere.
 Conferences also bring the opportunity to meet students from other institutions who share similar goals and interests.
 Whether you are a relatively new undergraduate student or someone who is well along in their academic career, if you are a serious scholar with a love of history we encourage you to consider membership in Phi Alpha Theta.

-All questions related to Phi Alpha Theta can be directed to our faculty advisor for our chapter, Dr. John Reed.
+All questions related to Phi Alpha Theta and HSA can be directed to our faculty advisor, Professor Eric Hinderaker.